Mammalian drawing by Hannan Mettner, 2014

 Tell us where you’re writing from, whether within Aotearoa or abroad.
 We are centered in Aotearoa New Zealand, but do welcome work from overseas.
 It’s important for us to be in conversation across oceans as well as within these antipodean islands.

-Simultaneous submissions are permitted.
+Simultaneous submissions are allowed.
 Let us know as soon as you can if you need to withdraw work.

 We will send a receipt confirmation email once we’ve laid eyes on your submission.
-If you don’t receive one from us within a week of submitting, it means your email hasn’t reached us, so feel free to follow up.
+If you don’t receive one from us within a week of submitting, it means your email hasn’t reached us.
+Feel free to follow up if you’re not sure.
+We only sometimes bite.

 Sweet Mammalian loves to hear from new writers and old hands alike - we welcome the emerging, the submerging, the splurging.

-Send us your thrilling work and spread the word far and wide!
+Send us your thrilling poetry, and spread the word far and wide!

 Submission periods for past and future years: if you know us already, you may be aware that we usually open submissions in Aotearoa’s autumn, read through the winter, and reply to writers and launch the new issue in our Southern hemisphere springtime.
 These ebbs and flows can change depending on the editors’ schedules, so check back here for updates, or follow us on Facebook, Instagram or Twitter to hear about our issue launches and next submission calls.